Skip to content

 Law of Cosines Calculator

-Find the unknown side of a triangle when you know two sides and the angle between them.
-Essential for solving oblique (non-right) triangles in surveying, navigation, and structural engineering.
+Finds the third side of a triangle when two sides and the included angle are known, using c = √(a² + b² − 2ab·cos(C)).
+Essential for solving oblique (non-right) triangles in surveying, navigation, structural engineering, and computer graphics.

 About this calculator